mcosovic/JuliaGrid.jl/docs/src/powerSystem/buildModel.md

 * `addBranch!()`
 * `addGenerator!()`.

-The final step is the formation and saving of vectors and matrices obtained based on the power system topology and parameters using functions:
-* `acModel!()`
-* `dcModel!()`.
-Note that, once the field `acModel` and `dcModel` are formed, using function `addBranch!()`, will automatically trigger the update of these fields.
-In contrast, adding a new bus, using `addBus!()`, requires executing the functions `acModel!()` and `dcModel!()` again.

-Then, it is possible to manipulate the parameters of buses, branches and generators using functions:
+In addition, it is possible to manipulate the parameters of buses, branches and generators using functions:
 * `shuntBus!()`
 * `statusBranch!()`
 * `parameterBranch!()`
 * `statusGenerator!()`
 * `outputGenerator!()`.
 The execution of these functions will automatically trigger the update of all fields affected by these functions.
+Changing other parameters of the power system can be done by changing variables by accessing their values in fields `bus`, `branch` and `generator` of the composite type `powerSystem`.

+At any moment after the composite type `PowerSystem` is formed, it is possible to save the data describing the power system in HDF5 format:
+* `savePowerSystem()`

+To create vectors and matrices obtained based on the power system topology and parameters, following functions are used:
+* `acModel!()`
+* `dcModel!()`.
+Note that, functions can be executed at any time, and when all power system buses are defined.
+More precisely, once the field `acModel` and `dcModel` are formed, using function `addBranch!()`, will automatically trigger the update of these fields.
+In contrast, adding a new bus, using `addBus!()`, requires executing the functions `acModel!()` and `dcModel!()` again.
+Further, the execution of the functions related to parameter manipulation of buses and branches will automatically trigger the update of the fields `acModel` and `dcModel`.

 ---